jade211/Digital-Atlas/user_manual/user_manual.md

 - **Local Crime:** Information about crime rates and categories of reported crimes in the designated area is available to users.
 Data on theft, vandalism, burglaries, and other criminal activity may be included in this.
 - **Schools:** Details on local schools, universities, and colleges are provided, along with an address and an eircode.
 - **Transportation:** Information is accessible on train and bus stops as well as buses like Dublin Bus and Bus Eireann.
-- **Amenities:** Information regarding the parks, retail establishments, restaurants, medical services, and leisure spaces that are close by.
+- **Amenities:** Information regarding the parks, retail establishments,restaurants, medical services, and leisure spaces that are close by.
-- **Average Home Price:** Details about the typical cost of homes in the neighborhood are provided, along with information on the typical rent for such homes.
+- **Average Home Price:** Details about the typical cost of homes in the neighbourhood are provided, along with information on the typical rent for such homes.

 ## 5.3 Information Display